CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

    ![create token](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/azuredevops-createtoken.png)

-6. Copy the value of the generated token and save it in the notepad.
+6. Copy the value of the generated token and save it in the notepad where you have stored the GitHub Personal Access Token.

    ![copy token](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/azuredevops-copypat.png)

-1. Keep this Personal Access token somewhere safe for later use. **DO NOT COMMIT THIS TO YOUR REPO!**
+7. Keep this Personal Access token safe for later use. **DO NOT COMMIT THIS TO YOUR REPO!**

+### Setup your settings file and PowerShell Profile

+1. Now, Open your GitHub Codespace
+2. In the terminal type `pwsh`
+3. Then run `.workshop/setup.ps1` which will ask for:
+    1. The location of your repository
+    2. Your GitHub Personal Access Token with the following scopes (see instructions below):
+       * repo
+       * read:packages
+       * write:packages
+       * read:org
+       * workflow
+    3. The name of your Azure DevOps organization
+    4. Your Azure DevOps Personal Access Token with the following scopes:
+       * Work Items: Read & Write
+       * Build: Read & Execute
+       * Project & Team: Read, Write & Manage
+    5. The name of the Project in Azure DevOps.
+The project will be automatically created if it doesn't exist yet.
+If the students must use pre-created projects, make sure they are using the Basic Process for Azure Boards.
+    6. Your unique suffix (short, only lower case letters).
+This will be used to create the name of the resource group and resources in Azure.
+    7. Whether to create/recreate work items in Azure Boards to which the commits and pull-requests will be linked.

+4. A local `settings.json` file has been created in the `.workshop` folder and is automatically ignored by git. **DO NOT COMMIT THIS TO YOUR REPO!**
+5. This file is automatically loaded by the containers PowerShell Profile and pre-populates several global variables.

 ## Variables

+The following instructions are for addtional informational purpose.
+There is nothing to be performed as part of the lab.

 In some scripts, we use variables like `$resourceGroupName` and `$webappName`.
 Based on the settings.json file, that is stored in your `.workshop` folder, we generated a PowerShell Profile for you.
 The values stored in `settings.json` are automatically loaded into your PowerShell console.